subodhchhabra/pandashells/README.md

 Requirements
 ----

-Pandashells is both Python2 and Python3 compatible and was developed using the
-<a href="https://store.continuum.io/cshop/anaconda/">Anaconda Python Distribution</a>.
-We strongly recommend using Anaconda and or Miniconda to run Pandashells because installing the required external and system libraries is completely taken care of.

-There are no default requirements with pandashells because some of the tools only require the standard library, and there's no sense installing unnecessary packages if you only want to use that subset of tools.
-There are optional requirements specified for the tools that use the numpy/scipy/pandas stack `[pandas]` feature set and for those that generate plots `[plotting]` feature set.
-All of these are also covered by the `[full]` feature set.
-If a particular tool encounters a missing dependency, it will gracefully fail with an informative message detailing the steps required for installing the missing dependency.

-Below is a comprehensive list packages that pandashells imports.
+Pandashells is both Python2 and Python3 compatible.
+There are no default requirements because some of the tools only require the standard library, and there's no sense installing unnecessary packages if you only want to use that subset of tools.
+If a particular tool encounters a missing dependency, it will do so with an error message indicating the missing dependency.
+Below is a list of all imports used across the Pandashells toolkit
-* gatspy
-* matplotlib
-* mpld3
-* numpy
-* pandas
-* scipy
-* seaborn
+* [pandas]: numpy, scipy, pandas, statsmodels
-* statsmodels
+* [full]:   numpy, scipy, pandas, statsmodels matplotlib mpld3 seaborn gatspy

 **Important:**  If you want to use pandashells without interactive visualizations